-But the question today is: 'Have all these been realized of those claimed educatedness or scholarship?'
-How has education/educatedness helped to shape in positivity, human relationship and fostered humanism among the community of human beings?
-How human or humanism fostering has education been?
-How has education, through the acclaimed educated who, expectedly, have got the end products of education (intellectuality, sight in the brain, not in the eye), enhanced humanism among others?
-These are the essential questions of this paper because the position of the paper is that educatedness that is human-focused, human-concerned, is not worthy to be recognized as truly one.
-Being educated or attaining a true scholarship is attaining those behavioural qualities that encourage the livelihood, sense of feeling human, of the other person around the educated.
-Being educated is being educated for human beings fundamentally through human welfarism; it is not being educated for ideas, logical principles, life-strictness and to be seen and addressed as a hard man/woman or a principled or disciplined man/woman, and then being wicked and inhuman under the cloak of being an educated or a scholar with principle and discipline.
-To be educated is primarily for human gains through humanismhumane approach to fellow human beings both in thought, speech and action.
-Basically, being educated is not for the gods, spirits, animals and other nonhuman realities; it is for encouraging humanismboth from the sense of being a human being, and from the sense of showing rationality as a distinct quality of being a human being.
+But the question today is: 'Have all these been realized by those who claim educatedness or scholarship?'
+How has education/educatedness helped to shape, in a positive way, human relationships and fostered humanism among the community of human beings?
+How human or humanism-fostering has education been?
+How has education, through the acclaimed educated who, expectedly, have obtained the end products of education (intellectuality, sight in the brain, not in the eye), enhanced humanism among others?

+These are the essential questions of this paper because the position of the paper is that educatedness that is human-focused and human-concerned is not worthy of being recognized as truly one.
+Being educated or attaining true scholarship is attaining those behavioural qualities that encourage the livelihood and sense of feeling human of the other person around the educated.
+Being educated is being educated for human beings fundamentally through human welfarism; it is not being educated for ideas, logical principles, lifestrictness, and to be seen and addressed as a hard man/woman or a principled or disciplined man/woman, and then being wicked and inhuman under the cloak of being educated or a scholar with principle and discipline.
+To be educated is primarily for human gains through humanism- a humane approach to fellow human beings both in thought, speech, and action.
+Basically, being educated is not for the gods, spirits, animals, and other non-human realities; it is for encouraging humanism-both from the sense of being a human being and from the sense of showing rationality as a distinct quality of being a human being.
 Hence, from the latter, the human-being-scholar or educated should foster the former sense.
-Being educated is not to always think out ideas and live in abstractism, being educated is being in contact with reality, the existential reality of both you as the educated/scholar, and that of the fellow human being.
+Being educated is not to always think out ideas and live in abstractism; being educated is being in contact with reality, the existential reality of both you as the educated/scholar and that of the fellow human being.